ocean-next/eNATL60/03_production.md

 ## Computing resources

-Short description of MArenostrum at BSC and of the context of PRACE call. also mention the support of CINES For storage.
+Short description of Marenostrum at BSC and of the context of PRACE call.
+Explain how CINES has helped with the storage

 ## Preprocessing

-Short description of the preprocessing of input data. how the bathymetry was prepared. haow the coastline was prepared.
+Short description of the preprocessing of input data. how the bathymetry and coastline was prepared.

 ## Actual run production

-When was it run, how many cores, was is stable
+When was it run, how many cores, overall stability.

 ## IO and storage strategy